Skip to main content

 • people with significant control (PSCs)

-You’ll still have to register this information with Companies House and keep it up to date.
+You must still register this information with Companies House and keep it up to date.

 Requirement for register of shareholders (members)

-By law, companies will still have to hold a register of shareholders (members) either at the company’s registered office address, or single alternative inspection location (SAIL).
+By law, companies must still hold a register of shareholders (members) either at the company’s registered office address, or single alternative inspection location (SAIL).

-If your company previously held its register of members at Companies House, you will need to:
+If your company previously held its register of members at Companies House, you need to:

-1. Create and maintain a register of members.
+1. Create and maintain a full register of members.

 2. Hold the register of members at your registered office address or SAIL address.